Dr. Chris Gregg PhD

 Co-founder & Chief Science Officer, Storyline Health

-Associate Professor of Neurobiology & Anatomy and Human Genetics
+Professor of Neurobiology & Anatomy and Human Genetics

 University of Utah School of Medicine

 I completed my PhD in Canada with Gairdner Award winner, Dr. Samuel Weiss (University of Calgary), who discovered adult neural stem cells in the brain.
 In 2004, I participated in the founding of a biotechnology company called Stem Cell Therapeutics, which developed treatments for Stroke & Multiple Sclerosis.
 Following this, I was awarded a Human Frontiers Fellowship and moved to Harvard University to train as a postdoctoral fellow with Dr. Catherine Dulac (Howard Hughes Medical Institute) and was among the first to develop RNASeq for allele-specific expression analysis.
 I was awarded the 2010 Eppendorf & Science Prize and became a New York Stem Cell Foundation Robertson-Neuroscience Investigator.
-Currently, I am an associate professor at the University of Utah in Departments of Neurobiology & Human Genetics.
+Currently, I am a tenured professor at the University of Utah in Departments of Neurobiology & Human Genetics.
 My research is focused on understanding how gene regulatory mechanisms shape brain functions and complex behavior patterns in health and disease.
 I love ideas, discovery and working with and mentoring creative people!

 ASSOCIATE PROFESSOR OF NEUROBIOLOGY & ANATOMY AND HUMAN GENETICS, UNIVERSITY OF UTAH SCHOOL OF MEDICINE